 Being open and honest with your therapist is important for them to get a really good picture.
 It can be really difficult to share things about your past, especially traumatic events; and if you are currently engaging in harmful behaviors and/ or having thoughts of suicide, you may wonder if disclosing this to your therapist is safe.
 These questions are normal and understandable.
 Your therapist will try to make the space safe and as comfortable as possible.

 There will also be time for you to ask any questions you may have and to share your goals and expectations for therapy with the clinician.
 Based on this, you and your therapist will create a treatment plan.

 The Next Sessions

-Regular sessions last between 50 and 60 minutes and most commonly occur weekly.
+Regular sessions last on average 55 minutes and most commonly occur weekly.
 During this time, you have the space to discuss any topic that is important to you.
 If you are at risk for suicide or self-harm, or are engaging in therapy-interfering behaviors, your therapist may want to address those issues before talking about other topics.
 Dr. Jana Corbett’s style is rather solution focused and skills based, so you may learn coping strategies and be assigned homework to practice between sessions.